phenax/null-browser/README.md

 ![null-browser banner](./media/banner.png)

 # null-browser [WIP]

-A simple, fast web browser based on qtwebengine with a lua runtime.
+A simple, fast web browser built using [qtwebengine (chromium)](https://wiki.qt.io/QtWebEngine), that is configured and extended using lua.

 ## What does it do?
 This web browser is just a stack of web views that can be controlled using lua.
-Don't expect a full featured browser, expect the opposite.
+Don't expect a full featured web browser, expect the **opposite**.

 ## What does it not do?
 How can I do it?
 - **No url bar**